Not ready to give up your daily mocha?

 Avoid late payment fees

-If you’re late on your utility, credit card or other payments, you’re unnecessarily losing cash.
+If you’re late on your utility, credit card, or other payments, you’re unnecessarily losing cash.
 Set a weekly money date to review and pay recent bills to ensure timely payment.
-Alternatively, set up automatic payments from your bank account or credit card.
-Just be sure your account has sufficient cash for the debits, and pay off your credit card each month.
+Or, set up automatic payments from your bank account or credit card.
+Just be sure your account has sufficient cash for the payments, and pay off your credit card each month.

 Don’t pay bank fees for services

 Review your bank statements to ensure you aren’t paying fees for overdrafts, money transfers, paper statements, or other services.
-If you are, change your behaviors to eliminate these fees.
-Keep a higher cushion in your checking account to avoid overdrafts.
-Use ACH transfers (which are free) rather than wires for money transfers that you don’t need same-day.
+If you are, talk to your bank to make the changes needed to avoid these fees.
+You might need to keep a higher cushion in your checking account to avoid overdrafts.
+Or use online banking to send checks rather than ACH or wires transfers, which might have associated fees.

 Discontinue unused subscriptions

 Do you take advantage of free introductory periods of subscriptions just to forget to discontinue them?
-Discontinue any unused subscriptions immediately.
+Look through your bank and credit card statements to identify these payments, and discontinue unused subscriptions immediately.
 When you sign up for a free service, set a calendar reminder to cancel before the renewal date.
 This goes for gyms as well—unless you use them, you’re paying repeatedly for good intentions.

 Return items on time